shiyayong/To_Do_List/README.md

 # 架构搜索论文

-Boosting Order-Preserving and Transferability for Neural Architecture Search: a Joint Architecture Refined Search and Fine- tuning Approach
+Boosting Order-Preserving and Transferability for Neural Architecture Search: a Joint Architecture Refined Search and Fine-tuning Approach

 Building Optimal Neural Architectures using Interpretable Knowledge